There will be vacations and staycations

-Home‑cooked meals can be delicious, and you get to control the ingredients.
-But variety is the spice of life, and a food allergy shouldn't reduce your enjoyment of restaurant dining.
-Keep these tips in mind, and always play it safe.
+Home-cooked meals can be delicious, and you get to control the ingredients.
+But variety is the spice of life, and a food allergy shouldn’t reduce your enjoyment of restaurant dining.
+Keep these tips in mind when dining out.

 New places bring new unknowns.
 Whether you’re getting there by plane, train or automobile, do your best to prepare for any allergy-related surprises that may arise during your travels.